gene1wood/puppet-credstash/README.md

 [credstash] [1] uses either IAM policy permissions or KMS Grants to decrypt the encrypted credentials from the DynamoDB table.
-Without these permissions, puppet-credstash will return no credentials as credstash won't have access to any.
+Without these permissions, The credstash module will return no credentials as credstash won't have access to any.
 To learn more about the permissions needed by credstash visit the [credstash site] [1]

 ###Prerequisite: Configuration file

-The puppet-credstash configuration file, `/etc/puppet-credstash.yaml` is optional.
+The credstash module configuration file, `/etc/puppet-credstash.yaml` is optional.
 If you're using a non-default AWS region or DynamoDB table name you will need to set this in this configuration file.
 If you're using Encryption Contexts to control access to your stored credentials, you will need to set the